florez-carlos/dotfiles/README.md

 ---

 ### Create the workspace dir and clone the repo with recurse submodules
-<em>(Ubuntu & WSL2)</em>
+> <em>(Ubuntu & WSL2)</em>

-The workspace directory is a volume in the container, it's important <br>
-to clone all the repos and do all the important work in this directory <br>
-since it will be preserved between container shutdowns.
+The workspace directory is a volume in the container, it's important to clone all the repos and do all the <br> important work in this directory since it will be preserved between container shutdowns.

 ```bash
 mkdir -p $HOME/workspace